execas/execas.github.io/_posts/2019-03-28-isolated-python-environments-with-virtualenv.md

 Now, we are free to install (specific versions of) packages using `pip install`, without worrying about how this will affect other projects or the system.

-Notice that the project's directory name appears inside parenthesis as a reminder that we have activate an isolated environment for the current terminal.
+Notice that the project directory name appears inside parentheses as a reminder that we have activated an isolated environment for the current terminal.

 ### Deactiving the isolated environment

-When we're finished working on the project, put things back to normal by deactivating the isolated environment:
+When we're finished working on the project, we put things back to normal by deactivating the isolated environment:

 <div class="term">
 (example) ~]$ deactivate